List of Great Old Ones: Overview

-In Joseph S. Pulver's novel Nightmare's Disciple several new Great Old Ones and Elder Gods are named.
-The novel mentions D'numl Cthulhu's female cousin, T'ith and Xu'bea, The Teeth of the Dark Plains of Mwaalba.
-Miivls and Vn'Vulot, are said to have fought each other in southern Gondwanaland during the Cretaceous period, whereas Rynvyk, regarded as one of the mates of Cthulhu's sister Kassogtha, likely matches with Cthulhu itself or a similar entity.
+Other than that, in Joseph S. Pulver's novel Nightmare's Disciple several new Great Old Ones and Elder Gods are named.
+The novel mentions D'numl Cthulhu's female cousin, Xu'bea (The Teeth of the Dark Plains of Mwaalba).
+Miivls and Vn'Vulot, are said to have fought each other in southern Gondwanaland during the Cretaceous period.
+Whereas Rynvyk, regarded as one of the mates of Cthulhu's sister Kassogtha, is a similar entity to Cthulhu.
 Kassogtha would have sired Rynvyk three sons (one named Ult) and Rynvyk himself currently rests in a crimson pool in the Hall of Tyryar (likely another name or dimension of R'lyeh), whose portal is located somewhere in Norway.

 A

 Aphoom-Zhah

 Aphoom-Zhah (the Cold Flame) debuted in Lin Carter's short story "The Acolyte of the Flame" (1985)—although the being was first mentioned in an earlier tale by Carter, "The Horror in the Gallery" (1976).
 Aphoom-Zhah is also mentioned in Carter's "The Light from the Pole" (1980), a story Carter wrote from an early draft by Clark Ashton Smith.
 Smith later developed this draft into "The Coming of the White Worm" (1941).

 Aphoom-Zhah is the progeny of Cthugha and is worshipped as the Lord of the Pole because he dwells, like Ithaqua, above the Arctic Circle.
 Aphoom-Zhah frequently visited Hyperborea during the last ice age.
 His legend is chronicled in the Pnakotic Manuscripts.

 Aphoom-Zhah appears as a vast, cold, grey flame that freezes whatever it touches.
 The being came to Earth from the star Fomalhaut, briefly visiting the planet Yaksh (Neptune) before taking up residence in Mount Yarak, a legendary mountain atop the North Pole.
 When the Elder Gods tried to imprison him beneath the pole, Aphoom-Zhah erupted with such fury that he froze the lands around him.
 Aphoom-Zhah is believed to be responsible for the glaciation that eventually overwhelmed Hyperborea, Zobna, and Lomar.

-Aphoom-Zhah likely spawned Gnoph-Keh, Rhan-Tegoth, and Voorm.
 Though no human cult worships this being, Aphoom-Zhah is revered by the Gnophkeh, the Voormi, and his own race of minions; the spectral Ylidheem.